 - Advanced knowledge of strategies and actions necessary for a low carbon transition.

 - Knowledge of the relationships between energy, risk, societal safety and sustainable development.

-- Advanced knowledge of the geopolitics and biopolitics of energy and environmental policy.
+- Advanced knowledge of the geopolitics of energy and environmental policy.

 - Knowledge of energy markets, resource economics and innovation.